grafify has three main features:

 In addition, scale_fill_grafify and scale_colour_grafify functions can be used to apply all grafify palettes to any ggplot2 object.

 All palettes are colourblind-friendly.
-(See Mike Mol’s blog and Paul Tol’s blog.
+(See Mike Mol’s blog and Paul Tol’s post and also available in the khroma package.
 Additional colour schemes were chosen from cols4all package).

 grafify theme & adding log-scales